datalayer-examples/crossplane-example/README.md

 > Ensure you have credits to spend on GCloud to run these examples.

-We have a first section with standard case like settting-up the environment, deploying managed and composite resources as helm chart...
-We also have a second section where we build our own application, a React.js user interface interacting with a managed database.
+We have a first section with use case like settting-up the environment, deploying managed and composite resources as helm chart...
+We also have a second section where we build a custom React.js user interface interacting with a managed database.

 We are trying to stick to some defintions: